Reminder: change the

 [GLOBAL]scope in your pants.toml to upgrade.

-Per our Deprecation policy, deprecations must last a minimum of one major release.
+Per our Deprecation policy, deprecations must last a minimum of one minor release.
 For example, something may be deprecated in 2.1.0 and then removed in 2.2.0.

-This means that it is helpful to upgrade one major release at a time so that you can see all deprecation warnings.
+This means that it is helpful to upgrade one minor release at a time so that you can see all deprecation warnings.

 You do not need to land every upgrade into your organization—often, you will want to upgrade your organization multiple versions at a time, e.g. 2.1.0 to 2.4.0.
 But, when you are working on the upgrade locally, it is helpful to iterate one version at a time.